jwuillou8/hydejack-starter-kit/_projects/bindeeplearning.md

 sitemap: false
 ---

-Deep Learning and HD computing have very distinct qualities and advantages.
+Machine & Deep Learning and High Dimensional computing have very distinct qualities and advantages.

-I am running several experiments to compare these and also integrate both technologies.
+In my work, I am interested in comparisons and integration of the aforementioned technologies.

-My work includes binary neural networks, binary embeddings and application of these strategies to various datasets.
+My work includes binary neural networks, binary embeddings and application of these strategies onto various datasets.

-For instance, in certain cases we found that classification scores could be improved by using the above mentionned approaches.
+As an example,  in many cases, I have found that classification scores could be improved preprocessing the data with HD computing.

-#By using High dimensional computing to model data, we empirically found that classification scores could be improved or/and computational ressources reduced.